 Even your kids are not immune from Tax ID fraud.
 A popular tactic of tax ID fraudsters is to use stolen children’s personal information and claim them as dependents in to get an even bigger refund.

-The IRS claims state tax authorities and tax preparation firms are taking steps to reduce Tax ID identity theft scams for the 2016 filing season, but it won’t stop the fraud completely.
+The IRS claims state tax authorities and tax preparation firms are taking steps to reduce Tax ID identity theft scams for the current filing season, but it won’t stop the fraud completely.

 Simply, it’s up to you to protect yourself and your identity from theft.

-How to protect yourself from Tax ID identity theft
+How to protect yourself from Tax Frauds and Identity Theft

 Once you have those critical documents, start working on your state and federal returns immediately.